The Birdwood Gully Round Walk in Springwood

 Grand Canyon Walk in the Blue Mountains

-Opened to the public in 1907, the 6 km long Grand Canyon Walk was the first of its kind.
-Since its opening, the walk has been challenged by thousands of hiking enthusiasts every year.
+Opened to the public in 1907, the 6 km Grand Canyon Walk was the first of its kind in the Blue Mountains.
+Since then, it has attracted thousands of hiking enthusiasts each year.

-Widely regarded as one of the most impressive walking tracks in the Blue Mountains, the Grand Canyon Walk navigates through a beautiful landscape of lush rainforests, with several creek crossings, small waterfalls, high cliff walls, and rock overhangs.
+Widely regarded as one of the most impressive walking tracks in the region, the Grand Canyon Walk winds through a stunning landscape of lush rainforests, featuring creek crossings, small waterfalls, towering cliff walls, and dramatic rock overhangs.

 Read more